 3In fact, since clientelism may also work even with low levels of enforcement and monitoring (Hicken and Nathan 2020), investments in clientelism are always done in contexts of very high risk.

-4The relationship between vote buying and the level of risk attained to future electoral outcomes has also been studied in the literature.
+4The relationship between vote buying and the level of risk attained in future electoral outcomes has also been studied in the literature.
 For instance, Rueda (2015, p.
 428) presents a game-theoretical model of vote buying in which a broker sustains bribed voters’ compliance by conditioning future bribes.
 Similarly, Gallego (2014, p.
 401) develops a formal model of political clientelism in which a candidate disciplines a majority of voters through the promise of a future flow of benefit.

 5Our emphasis.
-6Due to space concerns we leave these forms of clientelism for future research.
+6Due to space concerns, we leave these forms of clientelism for future research.
 7Descriptive analyses focus on decision-making processes “as they are,” in sharp contrast to normative analyses,

 where the focus is on “how they should be” (Kahneman and Tversky 1984, p.
-341, see also Thaler 1980).
+341; see also Thaler 1980).
 8For the purposes of this paper, we will focus on the main implications of the value function, leaving other aspects

 of the theory, such as the probability weighting function (Levy 2003, pp. 220–221), for future research.
-9Note that expected utility theory essentially assumes a non-linear utility function for risk averse and risk acceptant
+9Note that expected utility theory essentially assumes a nonlinear utility function for risk-averse and risk-acceptant

-(but not risk averse) actors.
+(but not risk-averse) actors.
 I thank one of the reviewers for this comment.
 10The location of the reference point emerges as a critical factor in the analysis of decisions (Kahneman and Tversky

 1979, p.
 288).
 Levy (1992a, p.
 174) explains that the reference point could also be an “aspiration level.”
 In a similar way, Koszegi and Rabin (2006, p.
 1135) developed the idea of a reference point that consists of “expectations rather than the status quo.”
 We owe this last point to Salomo Hirvonen.